marek-iiasa/yayue/models/mcma/doc/source/user_guide.rst

 Verbosity of report
 ^^^^^^^^^^^^^^^^^^^

 Verbosity level of the analysis report.
-Possible values are in range [0, 3].
+Possible values are in the range [0, 3].

 .. code-block:: YAML